Giiiii0/tree-analysis/README.md

 ### Endpoints
 1. GET `/`
-   * Returns a status message to confirm the server is running.
+   < br/>Returns a status message to confirm the server is running.
-   Response:
+   < br/>Response:
    ```bash
    {"message": "FastAPI server for tree analysis is running!"}
    ```